BaddyMAK/Data_cleaning_and_transformation/README.md

 During the data cleaning phase, I had accomplished the next steps:

 - How to detect and Handle Duplicates
-- How to detect and Handle missing values
+- How to detect and Handle missing values : removing or replacing them using KNNImputer, mean or median etc.
-- How to deal with Categorical data
+- How to deal with Categorical data : nominal and ordinal ones
-- How to detect and handle Outliers
+- How to detect and handle Outliers : performing some plots together with Interquartile range, Z-Score and 99th-percentile

+Note : I have used various methods for the same tasks just to present you all and then you can choose whatever you want to apply in your code.

 ## 3- Data Transformation